The Cleveland Museum of Art

 Bernardino di Betto, called Pinturicchio, is said to have acquired his nickname ("little painter") because of his small stature, and used it to sign some of his paintings.
 Born in Perugia, the provincial capital of Umbria, he trained under local artists, eventually becoming a paid assistant of the painter Perugino.
 He is known to have assisted Perugino on his frescoes in the Sistine Chapel and eventually established his own reputation as a respected artist.
 Many of his commissions were for churches and wealthy families in Umbria and elsewhere.
 Though the source of this painting is unknown, it was likely produced for a home or private chapel.

 • The painting has been subjected to numerous interventive conservation campaigns throughout its lifetime.
 This has included the thinning of the primary support, subsequent transfer, and cradling, as well as several aesthetic campaigns to reintegrate severely damaged areas primarily concentrated within the sky and the Madonna’s mantle.
-Although the painting is structurally stable, the painting is now undergoing treatment in the Painting Conservation Lab to readdress areas of significant loss and abrasion through new approaches to inpainting.
+Although the painting is structurally stable, the painting was treated in 2022 to readdress areas of significant loss and abrasion through new approaches to inpainting.
+The treatment took into consideration an appropriate balance between the painting’s history and condition and adds to the painting’s life as an object, guided by the conservation history, technical investigation, and research into the artist’s intent, all within the context of other works by Pintoricchio.

 • (Duveen, and Kleinberger, 1915)